 "Lazarus Slade develops a new engine for the Queen.
 She assembles an armada to attack the Earth.
 While Niko and Goose try to find any possible weakness in the ships, B.E.T.A. braces for an attack against overwhelming odds."

-On this day in 1990, Star Trek: The Next Generation aired "Brothers."
-This served as the third episode of the program's fourth season, and here's the plot summary from IMDB.com:
+On this day in 1990 (in the U.S.), Star Trek: The Next Generation aired "Brothers."
+Officially, this served as the third episode of the program's fourth season, and here's the plot summary from IMDB.com:

 "After an accident aboard the Enterprise leaves one of its children in grave danger, Data commandeers the Enterprise, driven to take him to an unknown origin, where an interesting figure awaits."